 Hermit Crab Post-Purchase Stress Definition

-Hermit crabs with PPS can experience:
+Hermit crabs with PPS can experience the following problems:

-- Limb loss
+- Limb loss.

-- Agitation and aggression
+- Agitation and aggression.

 Why Is My New Hermit Crab Not Moving?